marcgeurts/checker/docs/parameters.md

 This parameter will tell to skip success output.
 By default will continue show success output.

+### skip-circumvention-output

+*Default: false*

+This parameter will tell to skip circumvention output.
+By default will continue show circumvention output.

 ### message

 *Default: {successfully: 'successfully.txt', failed: 'failed.txt'}*